QuentinRa/blog.quentinra.dev/programming/web/javascript/_general/dom.md

 #### LocalStorage

 The localStorage is a storage inside the client browser.
-What's stored inside can be edited from the developers tools in the tab Application.
+What's stored inside can be edited inside the devtools, in the "Application" tab.

 ```javascript
 // store